 All matriculating students must certify in writing prior to matriculation that they have read and meet the Essential Standards Policy as outlined here

-Dec.
-1: Keck School Supplemental Application Deadline (if Dec.
-1 falls on a weekend, the deadline will be the next business day).
+- Dec.
+1: Keck School Supplemental Application Deadline (if December 1 falls on a weekend or holiday, the deadline will be the next business day).

 Applicants must have completed a baccalaureate degree, or its equivalent, from an accredited college or university in the U.S. prior to matriculation.
-The school has no specific course requirements.
+The school has no specific course requirements, although Spanish and statistics are recommended.
 Strong applicants will have distinguished themselves in their chosen field of study and have demonstrated competency in the sciences at the time of their application.
-Please see the MSAR for recommended coursework.
+Please see the MSAR for recommended coursework (Spanish and statistics).
 Please discuss any coursework preparation with your pre-health advisor.
 If you do not have a pre-health advisor, the National Association of Advisors for the Health Professions provides advising free of charge.
 Due to the large number of applications that we receive, we are not able to provide individualized admissions counseling.

 Individuals who have discontinued studies in medical school for academic reasons are not eligible to apply to the Keck School of Medicine of USC.